 In this format, the original IP header and packet body/fragment are from the original IP packet, the OAL header is an IPv6 header prepared according to [RFC2473], the ORH is a Routing Header extension of the OAL header, the Fragment Header identifies each fragment, and the INET header is prepared as discussed in Section 3.6.
-The OAL source then transmits the resulting carrier packets into the SRT spanning tree, where they are forwarded over possibly multiple OAL intermediate nodes until they arrive at the OAL destination.
+The OAL source then transmits the resulting carrier

 This gives rise to an SRT forwarding system that contains both Client MNP-ULA routes that may change dynamically due to regional node mobility and per-segment ADM-ULA routes that rarely if ever change.
-The spanning tree can therefore provide link-layer bridging by sending carrier packets over the spanning tree instead of network-layer routing according to MNP routes.
+The spanning tree can therefore provide link-layer bridging by sending carrier packets over the spanning tree instead of networklayer routing according to MNP routes.
 As a result, opportunities for loss due to node mobility between different segments are mitigated.